Drivex

 Drivex is an auto racing team and school based in Spain.
 The team was founded by Pedro de la Rosa and Miguel Ángel de Castro in 2005 as a racing school.
 The racing team is run by Miguel Ángel de Castro.
+They compete in the F4 Spanish Championship and Eurocup-3.

 History

 Single-seaters

 Since 2009, Drivex have been contesting the Euroformula Open Championship, with the likes of Celso Míguez, Ferdinand Habsburg and Nikita Troitskiy achieving top three finishes in the drivers' championships.

-In November 2018, Drivex announced it would expand into the Formula Renault Eurocup championship for 2019, in collaboration with Fernando Alonso's FA Racing outfit.
+In November 2018, Drivex expanded into the Formula Renault Eurocup championship for 2019, in collaboration with Fernando Alonso's FA Racing outfit.